1337Misom/Arduino-Teensy-Codec-lib/README.md

 Arduino-Teensy-Codec-lib
 ======================

+I modified this library so aac can be played with an offset.

 Audiolibrary plugin, plays up to 320 kbps MP3, MP4(AAC), M4A(AAC), AAC-Raw or FLAC in software without external hardware - with only 48MHz.